 In addition, on a biennial basis the College reviews its drug and alcohol abuse prevention program to determine its effectiveness and analyze whether sanctions are being consistently enforced.
-As part of this review process, the College surveyed students in the Spring of 2018.
-The College is in the process of compiling the results and completing the report.
-Contact the Counselor's office for more information regarding this review.
+A survey was completed in the Spring of 2020; the Biennial Review report is available upon request from the College Counselors office.